tiffany-t-s/a1-tiffanysemexant-a25/README.md

 *Design Achievements*
 1. (10 points) Create a color palette using [color.adobe.com](https://color.adobe.com).
 Use all the colors in the palette in your webpage by implementing the appropriate CSS.
 Add a small screenshot of the color wheel for your color palette to your repo.
 2. (5 points) Use a font from [Google Fonts](https://fonts.google.com) in your website.

+**NOTE:** There are additional color pallette and font options listed on Canvas under Modules -> Resources -> Color Pallettes and Fonts.
+You are welcome to use one of those instead.
+If you know of and would like to use any other resources that are not included, feel free to contact the instructor.

 Resources
 ---